MisterInSayne/SlimeRancher-Trading-Mod/README.md

 ## About the Mod
 Me and my player 2 have been playing Slime Rancher together a lot.
 But because there is no multiplayer, we weren't able to really share things, or give eachother resources, slimes or other things whenever we had loads, and the other needed some.
 This led to me making this mod.
-It doesn't give you a multiplayer experience, but it does allow you to share resources, plorts, and even slimes with your player 2, or even a bunch of friends, with the power of the internet!
+It doesn't give you a full multiplayer experience, but it does allow you to share resources, plorts, and even slimes with your player 2, or even a bunch of friends, with the power of the internet!

 <br>